webplatform/docs/dom/Text/replaceWholeText/index.md

 |Example_object_name=textNode
 |Return_value_name=textNode
 |Javascript_data_type=DOM Node
-|Return_value_description=A [[dom/TextNode|'''TextNode''']] object that received the replacement text.
+|Return_value_description=A [[dom/Text|'''Text''']] node that received the replacement text.
 If the replaced text was empty, this value will be null.
-If the current node is read-only, a new '''TextNode''' object is returned.
+If the current node is read-only, a new '''Text''' node is returned.
 If the current node is not read-only, the same object is returned.
 }}
 {{Examples_Section
 |Not_required=No